-Lectures, readings, congregational overview, congregational analysis, book review, paper.
+The course will consist of video-taped lectures, weekly readings, congregational observation report, book review, congregational analysis, discussion questions, and a final paper.
 Students are expected to be a part of a local community in which they are able to do an in-depth analysis of the master story.